masonrs2/RESTful-Django-NBA-API/README.md

 9. `/api/wishlist`: GET request to retrieve all players in the user's watchlist.
    - No parameters required.
    - Example: `curl http://127.0.0.1:8000/api/watchlist`

+10. [/api/watchlist] DELETE request to remove a player from the user's watchlist.
+   - [player_id]: The unique ID of the player.
+This is a required parameter.
+   - [username]: The username of the user.
+This is a required parameter.
+   - Example: `curl -X DELETE 'http://127.0.0.1:8000/api/watchlist?player_id=2544&username=username123'`